informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Notes:
 - `by_type` should match exactly with the `typename` of the column.
 So, for example, for array columns, we would have to use `"timestamp[]"`.
 - While determining annotations for a column, the more specific one will be used.
 Annotations defined on the column have the highest priority.
-Then `asset` is used if the column is has asset annotation or is used in an asset annotation.
+Then `asset` is used if the column has asset annotation or is used as a metadata for another asset column.
 Then by the `by_name` annotations on table, schema, and catalog will be used.
 And after that, we will look at `by_type` annotations on the table, schema, and catalog.
 - To implement this feature, we start by creating an empty JSON payload.
 On each step, we will add the annotations to the object (and if the annotation key is already defined on the object, it will be overwritten by the new value).
 To be more precise, the following is how the `annotations` JSON payload for a column is created and used:

   1. We start by looking at the applicable `by_type` property of the `column-defaults ` annotation defined on the catalog.